Back to School Sale: $100 OFF Sitewide Shop now

 Part 3: Differentiating Ingrown Hair from Herpes

 Below are the main differentiating points of herpes vs. ingrown hair.
-This is how to tell a herpes sore vs. an ingrown hair.
+This is how to tell if herpes is sore vs. an ingrown hair.

 Symptoms Painful blister, ulcers, or cold sore Painful bump with a little dark dot and flaky surface skin